Quito Dump Program

 Location: Quito, Ecuador

 Statistics are difficult to find because no one has counted the people who live and scavenge in the garbage dumps of the world’s poorest countries.
 They’re the people society has forgotten.
-Suffice to say there are hundreds of thousands of people who spend their days sifting through the trash, looking for something to eat or to sell, to make their meager lives a bit more comfortable.
+Suffice to say there are hundreds of thousands of people who spend their days sifting through the trash, looking for something to eat or to sell, to make their hard lives a bit more comfortable.

 Extreme Response grew out of a small children’s club in the garbage dump in Quito, Ecuador.
 In June 1997, ER’s founders began working with the 300-plus people who lived and worked among the trash.
 These people gleaned their living by digging through the garbage that flowed out of the back of garbage trucks.
 They lived in small shacks made from pallets and other building materials they found in the trash.
 They survived on what they found to use, eat and sell.